Skip to main content

 • Say: On the Sunday before Jesus was crucified, he rode into Jerusalem on a donkey.
 Jesus went to Jerusalem to celebrate the holiday of Passover with his Disciples.
 Many people would have been coming to Jerusalem to celebrate Passover, so there was a considerable crowd present for Jesus’ entry into town.

 • Say: Passover is a Jewish holiday and festival that commemorates the story of the Exodus, in which the ancient Israelites were freed from slavery in Egypt.
+It was also a time when expectations ran "high" that the Messiah would come and save Israel once again, this time, from the oppression of Roman rule.

 • Say: The four scenes we will create are (draw their attention to the four sheets of paper you have taped on the wall that list these four scenes):